emanuel2718/DarVIM/README.md

 - [ ] ERROR HANDLING
 - [ ] Move listeners to a separate function to avoid repetition
-- [ ] Fix configurarion reload bug (Sometimes it has to be clicked more than once for it to be responsive.)
 - [ ] Create table of contents
 - [ ] Create installation script
 - [ ] `r<char>` handle missing keymap cases (i.e `r<+>`)